1dv031/syllabus/lectures/part_2/03_Server-from-hardware-to-software/slides.md

 ## What is a Server?
 1. Computer program that provides services to other computer programs
 2. The computer that a server program runs in
-3. An software that awaits and fulfills requests from client software
+3. A software that awaits and fulfills requests from client software
 <!-- {_style="margin-right: 30%;"} -->
 4. A computer with specialized hardware
-5. An service application working in the background
+5. A service application working in the background

 <!-- {_class="pingo-sc"} -->